 Has FoxyCart helped you better serve your clients?
 Increase your revenues?
 Improved your overall quality of life? :)

 FoxyCart has absolutely allowed me to produce a better product for my clients.
 Once I added eCommerce to my arsenal of skillsets I could offer my clients, I saw a big spike in revenue for my business.
 Actually probably over half of my best clients came through FoxyCart.
 One company in particular that I work with now quite a lot came through a FoxyCart project.
 It has really opened a lot of doors for me and helped me to grow my business quite a lot.

 Got any FoxyCart websites we can look at?
 What were your favorite parts of each?
-(We’ll insert screenshots of each, and add them to our featured sites.)

 I’ve got a few in development at the moment that came out nicely: